 The fellowship has been recognized for its continued excellence by certification through the ACGME and the American Board of Surgery.

-The program’s primary clinical site is Stony Brook University Hospital, which is a 597-bed tertiary care facility serving as the only Level 1 Trauma Center and major referral region for Suffolk County on Long Island, New York, which has a population of 1.5 million residents.
-It is an academic and regional medical center with a composite mission to provide excellent patient care, education, research and community service.
+The program’s primary clinical site is Stony Brook University Hospital, which is a 603-bed tertiary care facility serving as the only regional (Level I) trauma center for Suffolk County on Long Island, New York, which has a population of 1.5 million residents.
+It is an academic and regional medical center with a composite mission to provide excellent patient care, education, research, and community service.
+(Learn more about Stony Brook Trauma Center.)

 Our SICU has been recognized locally and nationally for many initiatives and innovations in providing optimum patient care.